entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - The coding of *Dianodus* is XX.

-220. Clavicle [new]: not hypertrophied (0), hypertrophied (1).
-The clavicle is considered to be hypertrophied to take into account the condition in Foreyia maxkuhni (Cavin *et al.*, 2017, figs. 1A-C, 2A-B)41.
-With the exception of the postparietal shield, the clavicle is the largest element in Foreyia; it is approximately twice the size of the operculum, and represents approximately a fourth of the size of the head.
+220. Clavicle: not hypertrophied (0), hypertrophied (1).
 > Clement *et al.* (in review), Character 220.

 > - Character XX in 'early gnathostome phylogeny dataset'.

+> - Clement *et al.* (in review): "The clavicle is considered to be hypertrophied to take into account the condition in *Foreyia maxkuhni* (Cavin *et al.*, 2017, figs. 1A-C, 2A-B).
+With the exception of the postparietal shield, the clavicle is the largest element in *Foreyia*; it is approximately twice the size of the operculum, and represents approximately a fourth of the size of the head."

 > - The coding of *Dianodus* is XX.

 221. Facet posterior to glenoid: absent (0), present (1)
 > Clement *et al.* (in review), Character 221.